sigven/pcgr/docs/annotation_resources.md

 ### Cancer gene knowledge bases
   * [TSGene v2.0](http://bioinfo.mc.vanderbilt.edu/TSGene/) - tumor suppressor/oncogene database (November 2015)
   * [Cancer Gene Cencus](http://cancer.sanger.ac.uk/cosmic/) - (February 2017)

+## Notes on variant annotation datasets

+### Genome mapping

+A requirement for all variant annotation datasets used in PCGR is that they have been mapped unambiguously to the human genome (GRCh37).
+For most datasets this is already the case (i.e. dbSNP, COSMIC, ClinVar etc.).
+A significant proportion of variants in the annotation datasets related to clinical interpretation, CIViC and CBMDB, are however not mapped to the genome.
+Whenever possible, we have utilized [TransVar](http://bioinformatics.mdanderson.org/transvarweb/) to identify the actual genomic variants (e.g. _g.chr7:140453136A>T_) that corresponds to variants reported with other HGVS nomenclature (e.g. _p.V600E_).

+### Other data quality concerns

+__Clinical biomarkers__
+Clinical biomarkers included in PCGR is limited to the following:
+* Markers reported at the variant level (e.g. __BRAF p.V600E__)
+* Markers reported at the codon level (e.g. __KRAS p.G12__)
+* Markers reported at the exon level (e.g. __KIT exon 11 mutation__)
+* Within CBMDB, only markers collected from FDA/NCCN guidelines, scientific literature and clinical trials are included (markers collected from conference abstracts are not included)

+__COSMIC variants__
+The COSMIC dataset that is part of the PCGR annotation bundle is the subset of variants that satisfy the following criteria:
+* __Mutation somatic status__ is either '_confirmed_somatic_' or '_reported_in_another_cancer_sample_as_somatic_'.
+* __Site/histology__ must be known and the sample must come from a malignant tumor (i.e. not polyps/adenomas, which are also found in COSMIC)